 Being involved in a train accident can completely change your life.
 Even the slightest railroad accident can result in significant injuries.
 The size and weight of these vehicles mean they are more likely to cause considerable damage to anything they come in contact with during impact.

-Although injuries reported in train accidents can vary widely, there are some injuries that occur more often than others.
+Although injuries reported in train and railroad accident in Kansas City can vary widely, there are some injuries that occur more often than others.
 Some of the most common injuries reported in Kansas City train wrecks include:

 • Whiplash.
 Many people suffer from whiplash as a result of train accidents here in the Kansas City area.
 The rapid and extreme movement inflicted on the head and neck due to a sudden stop can take several days or even weeks to recover from after sustaining injuries in a railroad accident.